-Teach your teenagers the art of shopping around and bargaining, and you’ll have taught them a fine financial lesson that will pay dividends for time to come.
-Sit with them and help them with their research to find the best deals on big ticket items.
+Gradually, I’ll teach him the art of shopping around and bargaining, and you’ll have taught them a fine financial lesson that will pay dividends for time to come.

 4. If you want it, earn it

-By all means, give them the emotional support they need.
-But keep your wallet in your pants or jacket.
-You may think you’re helping them, but in the long run you’ll harm their sense of confidence as they won’t be able to come out the other end all by themselves.
+By all means, give them the emotional support they need just wait and watch till they find their way out.
+You may think you’re helping them, but in the long run, you’ll harm their sense of confidence as they won’t be able to come out the other end all by themselves.